ehean/ehean.github.io/README.md

 •	updated_time
 •	verified

 The public_profile, email, and user_friends are all available to developers to use at any time.
-To use any other permissions, however, requires submitting the application to Facebook for review.
+To use any other permission, however, requires submitting the application to Facebook for review.
 Please see their [review process](https://developers.facebook.com/docs/apps/review) for more information.

 **Requesting and Granting permsissions**